What is GEMSAS?

 - Special Categories Documentation: If you're applying under a special category (e.g., rural background, Indigenous status), specific documentation will be required to verify your eligibility.
 This might include:

-For in-depth understanding carefully review each university's application requirements on the GEMSAS website or their direct admissions pages.
+For an in-depth understanding, carefully review each university's application requirements on the GEMSAS website or their direct admissions pages.

 When navigating through the GEMSAS application process, one of the most strategic decisions you'll make is choosing which universities to apply to.
 This choice should not be made lightly, as it involves considering a multitude of factors, including your personal preferences, the course structure and content, location, and specific entry requirements of each university.

-When strategizing your university preferences through GEMSAS, considering your academic strengths and how they align with specific university requirements is crucial.
+When strategising your university preferences through GEMSAS, considering your academic strengths and how they align with specific university requirements is crucial.

 Here's how you can approach this with practical examples:

-- Lower Score in a Particular GAMSAT Section: For example a particular Section is pulling your overall score down targeting universities that might weight sections differently could be beneficial.
-For instance, the University of Melbourne could be a more favorable option if your scores in Sections 1 and 2 compensate for a lower score in Section 3, given their unique approach to evaluating GAMSAT scores.
+- Lower Score in a Particular GAMSAT Section: If a particular section is pulling your overall score down, targeting universities that weight sections differently could be beneficial.
+For instance, the University of Sydney could be a more favourable option if your scores in Sections 1 and 2 compensate for a lower score in Section 3, given their unique approach to evaluating GAMSAT scores.

-- For Lower GPA: If your GPA isn't as strong, You can compensate this by getting a very high GAMSAT, and this may be enough to gain a place in the University of Sydney (USyd).
+- For Lower GPA: If your GPA isn't as strong, you may be able to compensate by achieving a very high GAMSAT score, which may be enough to gain a place at the University of Sydney (USyd).
+Although, please note that USYD value S1 and devalue S3 - science background students might be able to prioritise other universities.

 Griffith, Deakin University and the Australian National University (ANU) consider additional factors that may enhance your application beyond the basic GPA and GAMSAT scores.